submariner-io/submariner-website/src/content/architecture/components/lighthouse/_index.en.md

 ![Lighthouse Controller WorkFlow](https://raw.githubusercontent.com/submariner-io/lighthouse/master/docs/img/controllerWorkFlow.png)

 ### Lighthouse Plugin
 Lighthouse plugin can be installed as an external plugin for CoreDNS, and will work along with the default Kubernetes plugin.
-It uses the Lighthouse CRD that is distributed by the controller for DNS resolution.
+It uses the MultiClusterService CRD that is distributed by the controller for DNS resolution.
 The below diagram indicates a high-level architecture.

 ![Lighthouse Plugin Architecture](https://raw.githubusercontent.com/submariner-io/lighthouse/master/docs/img/lighthousePluginArchitecture.png)